andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 Bristol Bay:
   Alagnak      5,109,841
   Egegik       5,213,997
-  Igushik   TODO, just getting Columbia set up as slightly different, these all repeat Kvichak
+  Igushi       1,326,347
+  Kvichak     11,895,509
-  Naknek
+  Naknek       3,061,509
-  Nushagak
+  Nushagak    13,039,231
-  Ugashik
+  Ugashik     desktop 3
-  Wood
+  Wood        desktop 3
 Columbia River:
-  Bonneville Lock & Dam
+  Bonneville Lock & Dam  Desktop 4

+Kvichak has age12 of 7.7 million (I think) but has the worst correlation so far.

 Future ideas: Late Stuart has a kind of regime change, could try fitting from 1999 onwards (Zooplankton might come into play then).